Patients: HowTo CMR @ KGU

 The CMR Scan

 Patients will be shown to the MRI scanner room and further prepared for the scan.
 We will ask you to lie down on your back (supine), with the head towards the MRI scanner.
 We will place a sandbag between your legs to avoid any skin-to-skin contact and to remind to you to refrain from crossing your legs.
 ECG dots will be put on your chest and a blood pressure cuff will be placed on your upper arm.
 You will get an emergency bell, as well as headphones for noise protection.
 Finally we will place an antenna onto your chest below the chin, allowing the scanner to take images from the heart.
-After the preparation, you will slowly be driven into the centre of the MRI.
-Our scanner has a large bore with a diameter of 70 cm and is open at the front and back.
+After the preparation, you will slowly be driven into the centre of the scanner.
+Our scanner has a large bore with a diameter of 70 cm and is open at the front and the back.
 During the examination, various measurements are made in the entire area of the heart, as well as the outgoing vessels.
 It is important that you do not move the upper body during the entire measuring time.
 Please let us if we can do anything to make the procedure more comfortable for you.
 Depending on the question, the examination takes 20 to 50 minutes.
 During the entire examination, we offer all patients relaxation music via headphones.
 The measurements are ECG controlled and performed during breath-holds lasting about 10 to 20 seconds.
 Please let us know during the investigation if the breath holds are too long.
 In many cases, it is necessary to give a contrast agent, often together with stress-medication (Regadenoson).
 These enable us to evaluate the presence of the scar in the heart muscle, as well as the heart's blood flow.
 You will receive detailed information about these medications in the preparation material, as well as while providing informed consent with a doctor prior to the scan.

 Findings and clinical report